LuigiBrosNin/UNI/Master first year/Complex systems and network science/Complex systems and network science.md

 Style tips
 - camelCase for procedures
 - no underscores in names
-- command procedure are nouns, reporters with berbs
+- command procedure are nouns, reporters with verbs

 Variables
 - Local -> part of a procedure